kowshiks2003/Docker-Project-Hosting-Apache-webserver/README.md

 # Docker-Project-Hosting-Apache-webserver
-Sure, let's include the JavaScript file `script.js` in the README as well.
-Here's the updated README.md:

----

 # Dockerized Apache Login Page

 This repository contains the necessary files to set up a Dockerized Apache web server that serves a simple login page styled with CSS and includes JavaScript for form validation.